onlydavis34-debug/FightGrid-Website/README.md

 Paste the URL into Google Play Console → App Content → Privacy Policy.

-Notes for Google Play Reviewers
+Google Play Reviewer Notes
-Test credentials will be provided in Play Console reviewer notes if required.
+This repository supports the FightGrid Android app submission.
+Reviewers can:

+Access the Privacy Policy instantly via the GitHub Pages link

+Verify developer identity and contact information

+Confirm that the policy matches the app’s Data Safety disclosures

+Review a simple, static HTML page without navigating a complex site

-The same privacy policy URL is linked inside the FightGrid app (Settings → Privacy Policy).
+The FightGrid app also links to this same URL inside Settings → Privacy Policy.

-The Google Play Data Safety form accurately reflects the data practices described in the policy.
+Maintenance Guidelines
+To keep this repository compliant and functional:

+Update the effective date whenever the policy changes

+Ensure the contact email remains active

+Keep GitHub Pages enabled

+Re‑verify the URL after major repository changes

+Keep the repository public for reviewer access

 License
-This repository is licensed under the MIT License.
+This project is licensed under the MIT License.
 See the LICENSE file for details.